terna/winners-losers/README.md

 The implementation uses Repast4Py ghosts.

-Look also at the main file at https://nbviewer.org/github/terna/winners-losers/blob/main/winners-losers.ipynb
+Look also at the file at https://nbviewer.org/github/terna/winners-losers/blob/main/winners-losers.ipynb